Industrial and Organizational Psychology M.S.

 2. Data, Critical Thinking, and Decisions.
 Apply graduate level research, critical thinking, and data analysis skills to organizational structures and development.

 3. Core Organizational and People Operations Competencies.
-Create and implement strategic frameworks in organizational personnel domains, which include (1) talent management; (2) talent development; and (3) leadership development.
+Create and implement strategic frameworks in organizational personnel domains, which include 1) people analytics; 2) talent management; 3) leadership development.

 4. Organizational Strategy and Decisions Proficiency.
-Demonstrate and apply knowledge in personnel domains, which include (1) ethical, legal, and professional contexts; (2) job and task analysis; (3) employee assessments; (4) performance appraisal; and (5) connection to business acumen.
+Demonstrate and apply knowledge in organizational personnel domains, which include 1) ethical, legal, and professional contexts; 2) job and task analysis; 3) talent assessments; 4) performance appraisal; 5) connection to business acumen.

-5. Organizational Consulting and Decisions Proficiency.
-Demonstrate and apply knowledge in organizational psychology domains, which include (1) work motivation; (2) leadership; (3) team dynamics; (4) attitudes; (5) organizational change and development.
+5. Organizational Analysis and Decisions Proficiency.
+Demonstrate and apply knowledge in organizational psychology domains, which include 1) work motivation; 2) leadership; 3) team dynamics; 4) attitudes; 5) organizational change and development.

 6. Integration of Faith and Learning.
-Integrate learning with personal faith walk.
+Integrate learning with our faith that values justice, compassion, and service to others.

 7. Communication.
-Demonstrate oral communication skills appropriate for organizational professionals.
+Demonstrate written and oral communication skills appropriate for organizational professionals.

 8. Cultural Competency.
 Apply understanding of cultural dynamics to local and global organizational contexts.